Montana Mineral Rights Management

 Professional Mineral Management for Montana Mineral Owners

-Quick Answer: Montana mineral rights in the Williston Basin's Bakken formation have created substantial value through horizontal drilling development in eastern Montana.
+TL;DR: Montana mineral rights in the Williston Basin's Bakken formation have created substantial value through horizontal drilling development in eastern Montana.
 Richland, Roosevelt, and Fallon counties see the most activity.
 Montana Board of Oil and Gas Conservation (BOGC) regulates production, with unique state severance tax considerations.

 Montana has emerged as a significant oil-producing state thanks to the prolific Bakken formation in the Williston Basin.
 Eastern Montana's portion of the Bakken has seen tremendous development, creating substantial value for mineral owners.
 Valor provides comprehensive mineral management services tailored to Montana's unique regulatory environment and geological opportunities.